Describe multifactor authentication

 - OATH software token

 - Voice call

-- Enforcing Azure Active Directory Multi-Factor Authentication registration for all users.
+- Enforcing Microsoft Entra multifactor authentication registration for all users.

-Security defaults are a great option for organizations that want to increase their security posture but don’t know where to start, or for organizations using the free tier of Azure AD licensing.
-Security defaults may not be appropriate for organizations with Azure AD premium licenses or more complex security requirements.
+Security defaults are a great option for organizations that want to increase their security posture but don’t know where to start, or for organizations using the free tier of Microsoft Entra ID licensing.
+Security defaults may not be appropriate for organizations with Microsoft Entra ID P1 or P2 licenses or more complex security requirements.
 To learn more, visit What are security defaults?